-Editors, bloggers, conference organizers and even potential customers will deeply appreciate having seamless access to your information because they are constantly under deadline.
+Editors, bloggers, bookers and even potential fans will deeply appreciate having seamless access to your information because they are constantly under deadline.

 Here are the four assets to include:

-Make sure your bio is easily locatable on your site and it can be easily cut-and-pasted (not in a PDF format that they can’t easily grab).
+This is the cornerstone of your brand, and the most important part of your image aside from your music.
+Make sure your bio is easily locatable on your site and it can be easily cut-and-pasted (not in a PDF format that can’t be easily cut and pasted).

-Your bio should NOT just be a “who, what, when, where, why” or a list of business accolades.
-Invest in having a bio written that brings out your signature story.
+Your bio should NOT just be a “who, what, when, where, why” or a list of accolades.
+Read our handy guide Five Steps To A Kick Ass Artist Bio here or Invest in having a bio written that brings out your signature story.
 This should be a compelling and relatable story that evokes an emotional response from the reader.

 Post a long form, 250 word, 100 word and a Tweet sized bio and you have pre-delivered every possible type of bio request that may come your way (no one will ever ask you to edit your bio down again or worse, edit it for you and forget the most important parts.

 Create 5 versions of your bio